CriscelyLP/lujan_etal_2023_ua_osmose/README.md

-# Lujan et al 2023: Key species and indicators revealed by an uncertainty analysis of the marine ecosystem model OSMOSE
+# Lujan et al 2023:
+Key species and indicators revealed by an uncertainty analysis of the marine ecosystem model OSMOSE MEPS journal